 There are many benefits to choosing PMC's Acute Rehabilitation:

 Located in a leading acute care hospital

 Our Acute Rehabilitation is located on the fourth floor of Princeton Medical Center, a leading teaching hospital and state-designated Primary Stroke Center.
 In a state-of-the-art acute care setting, patients have convenient access to other important clinical services on site.
 These include 24/7 respiratory therapy and a rapid response team of physicians, nurses and other clinicians who have been specially trained to diagnose and treat emerging and acute clinical issues.
 There is a physician on site 24/7 who can respond to your needs.

 Should you require emergent acute hospitalization, you are already in the facility that you need, instead of waiting for an ambulance to pick you up and transport you across town.

-The Acute Rehabilitation at Princeton Medical Center (PMC) has earned three-year accreditation from CARF International, the premier accrediting agency for rehabilitation programs nationwide.
-The accreditation, valid through May 2019, was awarded following a rigorous on-site survey in which every aspect of the unit's operations was evaluated.
+The Acute Rehabilitation at PMC has earned three-year accreditation from CARF International, the premier accrediting agency for rehabilitation programs nationwide, following a rigorous on-site survey that evaluates every aspect of the unit's operations.

-PMC's Acute Rehabilitation is one of only 10 inpatient hospital programs in New Jersey to hold accreditation by CARF International, formerly known as the Commission on Accreditation of Rehabilitation Facilities.
+PMC's Acute Rehabilitation is one of only 10 inpatient hospital programs in New Jersey to hold that distinction.

 The Acute Rehabilitation unit is led by physicians who are board certified in physical medicine and rehabilitation.

 These specialists will customize your rehabilitation program in collaboration with our interdisciplinary rehabilitation team and your primary physician or board certified internist/hospitalist.